Being the host - mindfulness tips when feeling emotional

 If you become so absorbed in the behaviours of the guests that you forget you’re in charge, you’re no longer the host.
 Can you stay awake in the face of all the diverse visitors who come and go?
 This is your practise when you sit.
 To be the host.
 To be awareness itself.”

-This passage is from Three Steps to Awakening: A Practice for Bringing Mindfulness to Life by Larry Rosenberg, and is an idea I always find very helpful.
+This passage is from Three Steps to Awakening: A Practice for Bringing Mindfulness to Life by Larry Rosenberg, and is a mindfulness tip I always find very helpful, particularly when feeling emotional.
 The notion of being the host came up in our Christmas Eve mindfulness session, when we considered our expectations for the day ahead, and what attitudes might be useful for this particularly challenging festive season.
 Although Larry is talking about experiences we might have when we sit and meditate, it’s also true for all our experiences.

 When I stand back from emotions that are arising and see them as guests at my party, I’m a lot less affected by them.
 Even coming to write this, I noticed I was feeling tired – simply welcoming Tiredness to the party meant I could simply let it be and get on with opening the laptop.
 (Accompanied by a decaff coffee admittedly!).